nickknw/nickknowlson.com/_posts/2013-04-16-why-maybe-is-better-than-null.markdown

 they're special.

-In Groovy/CoffeeScript, the safe invoke operator (`?.`) lets you safely call a method or access a field on an object that may be null.
+In Groovy/CoffeeScript, the safe invoke operator (`?.`) lets you safely call a method or access a field on an object that may be `null`.
 If the object IS `null` then the method/field just returns `null` as well, instead of an exception being thrown.

 I agree that the safe-invoke operator is certainly convenient but it is solving